Turbo503/EchoNode/README.md

 # EchoNode

 EchoNode is a cross‑platform desktop trading application inspired by TradingView.
 It fetches market data from the Bitunix exchange and displays real‑time candlestick charts.
-You can place live orders directly from the interface using the Bitunix REST API via **ccxt**.
+A small custom wrapper handles authenticated calls to the Bitunix REST API.

 ## Features
 * Real‑time candlestick chart with pan, zoom and crosshair.